jeaye/blog.jeaye.com/_posts/2017-10-31-clojure-keywords.md

 specifically used for string building.
 They're somewhat more convenient than using strings, since keywords just have a prefix and needn't be enclosed in quotes.
 They are less common and aren't necessarily recommended, but, within a DSL, they can feel quite natural.
+Due to their uncommonness, dotted keywords aren't included in the five common forms; they're included here as an honorable mention.

 #### Example: HoneySQL
 [![Clojars Project](https://img.shields.io/clojars/v/honeysql.svg)](https://clojars.org/honeysql)